-- Real product experiences, flexibility to compare services/product, enhanced shopping experience (payment, shipping etc.) through shopping cart.
+- Real product experiences, flexibility to compare services/product, enhanced shopping experience (payment, shipping etc.) through the shopping cart.

 - The 100 % focus on Mobile app strategy only- Shopping on apps vs. websites.

 Focusing on Mobile technology is no longer a strategic decision for eCommerce businesses but a mandate.
 But mobile website V.S. mobile app is a decision many strategists still debate on.
 However, looking at India’s largest retailer, Flipkart gunning for the app-only strategy is a risky move that may prove to be successful in the long run.
-Even Myntra and Urban Ladder has a Mobile App only strategy.
-The main reason for this shift is to provide customers a great mobile experience which is definitely possible through an app than a mobile site.
+Even Myntra and Urban Ladder have a Mobile App only strategy.
+The main reason for this shift is to provide customers with a great mobile experience which is definitely possible through an app than a mobile site.
 However, a lot of veterans in the market say this is a good move as they weigh the pros against the cons.
-From personalized recommendations to Geo targeting, a ‘Mobile App only’ strategy is the hero of the hour.
+From personalized recommendations to Geo-targeting, a ‘Mobile App only’ strategy is the hero of the hour.

-- Indian Ecommerce industry is going to hire 100,000 talents in 6 months!
+- Indian eCommerce industry is going to hire 100,000 talents in 6 months!

 Big players as well startups are aggressively hiring talents.
-These talents are going to create huge difference in terms of technology and marketing support for eCommerce players in upcoming years.
+These talents are going to create a huge difference in terms of technology and marketing support for eCommerce players in the upcoming years.
 Backed by robust growth, the leading 10 companies in the sector are themselves looking to absorb at least 15,000 professionals by December 2015.

-- Evolution of Mobile App: Due to several big reasons, including 50% mobile internet access, two third generation under 35 years and high smartphone penetration the strategy of #MobileAppOnly with personalized discounts and offers is attracting Indians, and will soon imbibe the new shopping route.
+- Evolution of Mobile App: Due to several big reasons, including 50% mobile internet access, two third generation under 35 years and high smartphone penetration the strategy of #MobileAppOnly with personalized discounts and offers are attracting Indians, and will soon imbibe the new shopping route.

 Global eCommerce funding